sambody/inkscape-grid-maker/README.md

 ### Limitations

 - This extension was originally made for web design, so using round pixels.
 (Other units than pixels are not tested)
-- The plugin calculates the grid "inside out": it uses the number of columns, **columns width**, and gutter width as input, and creates the grid guidelines.
+- The plugin calculates the grid "inside out": it uses **the number of columns, columns width, and gutter width** as input, and creates the grid guidelines.
 However, at the moment, it is not possible to create the grid "outside in" - starting with a defined **total width** (predefined, or related to the page width), the number of columns, and the gutter width,  and then calculating the column width to draw the guides.
 I might make such an extension in the future though...
-If you need to divide your page with equal width columns *without* gutters, use Extensions > Render > Grid Creator.
+If you need to divide your page with equal width columns *without* gutters, use Extensions > Render > Grid Creator (part of Inkscape default installation).

 ### Tips